 Dr. Samuel D. Thelin is a medical doctor licensed and practicing in Mexico.
 He is originally from the United States.
 As a child, he wanted to be a race car driver and was fascinated by cars and other machines.
 He would disassemble almost any discarded electrical or mechanical device to see what was in it, and learn how it worked.
 After high school, he worked in several technical fields, including restoring Corvettes for six years.
 As his personal interest in physical fitness lead him in the direction of learning more about biology and physiology, his career path changed to medicine.
-He started his studies in Collin College with an A.S. in General Science, then finishing his medical prerequisites with a B.A. in Biology from the University of Texas at Dallas.
+He started his studies at Collin College with an A.S. in General Science, then finishing his medical prerequisites with a B.A. in Biology from the University of Texas at Dallas.
 He filled his elective classes with Spanish classes and biology lab classes such as molecular cell biology and bacterial genetic engineering.
 After finishing his undergraduate degrees in the USA, he went to Guadalajara, Mexico to study medicine under the American Medical Association’s Fifth Pathway Program1.
 Dr. Thelin fulfilled the additional requirements by the Mexican government to obtain his medical license in Mexico, and stayed to live and practice medicine in Mexico.

 Dr. Sam Thelin graduated from the Universidad Autonóma de Guadalajara with a medical degree, then did one year of internship in a Guadalajara hospital, and another year of social service running a centro de salud clinic for the health department of the state of Jalisco, in the rural, mountain village of Nignomante (referred to as San Juan de la Montaña by the locals) working as the only doctor for miles, treating all varieties of conditions, to be eligible to obtain his medial license in Mexico.